 Maximize mindfulness?

-By simply asking it to "maximize the number of points obtained," an artificial intelligence broke the scoreboard of "River Raid" - an old video game.
-It had to play "zillions" of times, something that artificial intelligence does in a few minutes.
-The method matters less than the end result.
-It became a master at the game, forever.
+By simply asking to "maximize the number of points obtained," an artificial intelligence broke the scoreboard of "River Raid" - an old video game.
+It needed to play "zillions" of times, something that artificial intelligence does in a few minutes.
+The method matters less than the final result.
+It became an expert at the game, forever.

 It applies to any game.
-It doesn't have to be a little plane flying over little rivers for it to work.
+It doesn't need to be a little plane flying over little rivers for it to work.
 It has no fuss.
-Just objectives.
+Only objectives.

-"Tell me if this lung x-ray has cancer."
-Also, trained with previous results, it became a master forever.
+"Tell me if this lung X-ray has cancer."
+Also, trained with previous results, it became an expert forever.

 Now the novelty.

-When are they going to "plug" a neural network into someone's or some people's feelings?
+When will they "plug" a neural network into someone or some people's feelings?

 Maximize "warmth," "joy," "mindfulness."
 We can lengthen the list.
 It - the artificial intelligence - has no prejudice.
 It endures everything.
-It just wants objectives.
+It only wants objectives.

 How will it act?

-We can let it decide, this is the best answer, actually.
+We can let it decide, this is the best answer, in fact.

-But I started thinking about this post humbly just thinking about music.
+But I started the thought of this post humbly thinking only about music.

 Humbly letting just a Spotify choose playlists for us humans.

-But then, less humble, it already came to me: better yet to let it compose music.
+But then, less humbly, it already came to me: better yet to let it compose music.

 Note that, like "River Raid," at every moment it scores, or not - measuring heartbeats, blood oxygenation, hormones, endorphins, synapses, face image, skin softness, everything.

-You realize that such "movements" score less, that moving "like this" before "roasted" scores more than the movements in isolation.
+You realize that such "movements" score less, that moving "this way" before "that way" scores more than the movements in isolation.
 It composes.
 Maximizing what?
 Everything good.

-But even less humble is not to restrict oneself to music, in the game of life.
+But even less humble is not restricting oneself to music, in the game of life.